AmaseCocoa/amshrimp/docs/migrate.md

 Now, run `git fetch --all` to fetch the new commits.

+If you get an error like `couldn't find remote ref` here, run `git config remote.origin.fetch "+refs/heads/*:refs/remotes/origin/*"`, followed by `git remote prune origin` and `git fetch --all`.
+If you still get any errors,  please ask for support in the [chat room](https://chat.iceshrimp.dev).

 Then, run `git checkout dev` to switch to the `dev` branch, or `git checkout <tag>` to switch to a versioned tag.
 Make sure to run `git lfs pull` as well, to get all the dependencies.

 Now, run `yarn && yarn build && yarn migrate` to install dependencies, build the project & run all pending migrations.